aspose-total/Aspose.Total-Products/total/en/python-net/conversion/mobi-to-sxc/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a MOBI to SXC conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert MOBI file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+<h2>Why to Convert</h2>

+Python developers often need to convert MOBI files to SXC format for various reasons.
+For example, if the application needs to read the data from a MOBI file and display it in a spreadsheet format, then the MOBI file needs to be converted to SXC format.
+Similarly, if the application needs to read data from a spreadsheet and display it in a MOBI format, then the SXC file needs to be converted to MOBI format.

+<h2>How Aspose.Total Helps for MOBI to SXC Conversion</h2>

+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help automate the conversion process.
+It is mainly a two-step process.
+Firstly, the MOBI file needs to be converted to HTML using Aspose.Words for Python via .NET API.
+After that, the created HTML can be saved into the desired Microsoft Excel format using Excel Python API Aspose.Cells for Python via .NET.
+This API can also be used to create, manipulate, and convert spreadsheets in various formats.
+It supports a wide range of features such as creating charts, pivot tables, and formatting cells.
+It also supports various Excel file formats such as XLS, XLSX, XLSM, XLSB, CSV, and ODS.

 {{% /blocks/products/pf/feature-page-summary %}}